jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/Main.rst

 Selecting data
 ---------------

-Nika can load number of different **Figure types** - aka: file formats, file types - usually well described by file extension (e.g., tif).
-These are selected by "**Figure type**" popup menu in top right corner.
-If appropriate file type is not found in the “Figure type” popup menu, you will have to contact me so I can develop and add appropriate loader for your specific data.
+Nika can load number of different **image types** - aka: file formats, file types - usually well described by file extension (e.g., tif).
+These are selected by "**image type**" popup menu in top right corner.
+If appropriate file type is not found in the “image type” popup menu, you will have to contact me so I can develop and add appropriate loader for your specific data.
 Note, that most data formats are binary data with some header, and if you can get description of your data format you can often use General Binary reader.

-Select appropriate type of data you have and then push “Select data path” button, dialog is presented, in which path to folder on the hard drive containing 2D Figures is selected.
+Select appropriate type of data you have and then push “Select data path” button, dialog is presented, in which path to folder on the hard drive containing 2D images is selected.
 Find the local path to data using this standard Igor dialog. and push OK when done.

 NOTE the “**Calibrated 2D data**?” checkbox.
-If selected, Nika expects 2D calibrated data – fully normalized and corrected data provided as one of the 2D formats, basically 2D Figure of Intensity, Q (vector), and uncertainty.
+If selected, Nika expects 2D calibrated data – fully normalized and corrected data provided as one of the 2D formats, basically 2D image of Intensity, Q (vector), and uncertainty.
 Number of options is being current developed, the code currently handles EQSAXS (ORNL) and canSAS/Nexus.
 This part is under heavy development at this time, expect changes…

 When valid path is selected, the Igor will check the folder and list all files of appropriate type (assuming the files have extensions) in the ListBox below the button.